Couples' Wellness During Planning

 Key elements for UK couples:

-- Practice shared mindfulness (perhaps during walks in your local park)
+- Practise shared mindfulness (perhaps during walks in your local park).

-The British wedding season can be hectic, but maintaining daily rituals together - whether it's morning meditation in your garden or an evening stroll along the Thames - helps keep you grounded.
+The British wedding season can be hectic, but maintaining daily rituals together — whether it's morning meditation in your garden or an evening stroll — helps keep you grounded.

-Remember, darlings: While you're sorting venues and selecting china patterns, your relationship wellness deserves just as much attention as those wedding breakfast details.
-Continue supporting one another, and you'll breeze through to your big day with grace and connection intact.
+Remember: while you're sorting venues and selecting the finer details, your relationship wellness deserves just as much attention as the wedding breakfast.
+Keep supporting one another, and you'll reach your big day with grace and connection intact.